 An integrated provincial model combines centralized and decentralized business functions, always recognizing the needs of the local regions.
 Supply Chain has regional branch offices in each health authority to ensure local presence and attention to each authority's needs.

-Jim Cochran, Vice President, Supply Chain
+Melinda Mui, Interim Vice President, Supply Chain

 - Paul Brewer, Provincial Director, Customer Relations and Promotions (Island Health, Provincial Health Services Authority, Vancouver Coastal Health)